I/O Operations#

 Recreate overviews for the dataset.
 Args: resampling_method (str): Resampling method used to recreate overviews.
 Possible values are "NEAREST", "CUBIC", "AVERAGE", "GAUSS", "CUBICSPLINE", "LANCZOS", "MODE", "AVERAGE_MAGPHASE", "RMS", "BILINEAR".
 Defaults to "nearest".
 Raises: ValueError: If resampling_method is not one of the allowed values above.
 ReadOnlyError: If overviews are internal and the dataset is opened read-only.
 Read with read_only=False.
 See Also: - Dataset.create_overviews: Recreate the dataset overviews if they exist. - Dataset.get_overview: Get an overview of a band. - Dataset.overview_count: Number of overviews. - Dataset.read_overview_array: Read overview values. - Dataset.plot: Plot a band.

-Source code in src/pyramids/dataset/ops/io.py
+Source code in src/pyramids/dataset/engines/io.py

 get_overview(band=0, overview_index=0)